AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GNAT_CODE_PAGE*
   .. index:: GNAT_CODE_PAGE

-  You can set this variable to `CP_ACP` or `CP_UTF8`.
+  You can set this variable to :samp:`CP_ACP` or :samp:`CP_UTF8`.
   It's used to control the code page used on Windows platform.
-The default is `CP_UTF8` (to support more languages).
-If file or directory names are using accents, it may be necessary to set this variable to `CP_ACP` which is the default Windows ANSI code page.
+The default is :samp:`CP_UTF8` (to support more languages).
+If file or directory names are using accents, it may be necessary to set this variable to :samp:`CP_ACP` which is the default Windows ANSI code page.

 *GPS_ROOT*
   .. index:: GPS_ROOT